Cell–cell recognition

-Cell–cell recognition is a cell's ability to distinguish one type of neighboring cell from another.
+In cellular biology, cell–cell recognition is a cell's ability to distinguish one type of neighboring cell from another.
 This phenomenon occurs when complementary molecules on opposing cell surfaces meet.
 A receptor on one cell surface binds to its specific ligand on a nearby cell, initiating a cascade of events which regulate cell behaviors ranging from simple adhesion to complex cellular differentiation.
-Like other cellular functions, cell-cell recognition is impacted by detrimental mutations in the genes and proteins involved and is subject to error.
-The biological events that unfold due to cell-cell recognition are important for animal development, microbiomes, and human medicine.
+Like other cellular functions, cell–cell recognition is impacted by detrimental mutations in the genes and proteins involved and is subject to error.
+The biological events that unfold due to cell–cell recognition are important for animal development, microbiomes, and human medicine.

 Fundamentals

 Cell–cell recognition occurs when two molecules restricted to the plasma membranes of different cells bind to each other, triggering a response for communication, cooperation, transport, defense, and/or growth.
 Rather than induce a distal response, like secreted hormones may do, this type of binding requires the cells with the signalling molecules to be in close proximity with each other.
 These events can be grouped into two main categories: Intrinsic Recognition and Extrinsic Recognition.
 Intrinsic Recognition is when cells that are part of the same organism associate.
 Extrinsic Recognition is when the cell of one organism recognizes a cell from another organism, like when a mammalian cell detects a microorganism in the body.
 The molecules that complete this binding consist of proteins, carbohydrates, and lipids, resulting in a variety of glycoproteins, lipoproteins, and glycolipoproteins.
-Studies suggest glycan-glycan interactions, observed to be approximately 200-300pN, also may play a role in cell-cell recognition.
-Complex carbohydrates, in particular, have been studied to be extremely integral in cell-cell recognition, especially when it is recognized by complementary carbohydrates.
+Studies suggest glycan–glycan interactions, observed to be approximately 200–300 pN, also may play a role in cell–cell recognition.
+Complex carbohydrates, in particular, have been studied to be extremely integral in cell–cell recognition, especially when it is recognized by complementary carbohydrates.
 In order to ensure a proper binding site by checking the surrounding areas or securing a bond that was previously made complex carbohydrates and their complementary carbohydrates are able to create flexible interaction systems.
 These interactions, although observed to be weak, have been studied in a variety of test subjects including, but not limited to, mouse embryonal cells, corneal epithelial cells, and human embryonal carcinoma cells.

 Biological functions for intrinsic recognition

 Growth and development

-One of the more basic versions of cell-cell recognition for adhesion can be observed in sponges, the most primitive group in the animal kingdom.
+One of the more basic versions of cell–cell recognition for adhesion can be observed in sponges, the most primitive group in the animal kingdom.
 Sponges develop through the aggregation of individual cells into larger clusters.
 Through membrane-binding proteins and secreted ions, individual sponge cells are able to coordinate aggregation while preventing fusion between different species or even different individuals.
 This was discovered when attempts to graft sponge cells from different species or individuals of the same species failed, while attempts using cells from the same individual merged successfully.
 This is likely due to distinct cadherins, a calcium-binding membrane protein, expressed by different sponge species and individuals.
 Cadherins are present in more complex organisms as well.
 In mouse embryos, E-cadherin on cell membranes is responsible for the adhesion of cells needed for embryonic compaction.